robertfischer3/spring_crypto_watcher/README.md

 - get_candle_data(url, symbol, interval="1m"):
 - get_products_sublist(request):

-The above item are mostly used to retrieve information.
+The above service items are mostly used to retrieve information.
+Only one service supports a PUT operation.
 Some services could have been completely implemented on the client side.
 However, placing these services on the server side allows for future processing changes.
-For example:

 ##### Index(View)
 `Index(View)` class allows the user to watch a particular cryptocurrency by selecting from a drop-down at the top of the page.
-The drop-down is pulled from the Binance APIs (https://api.binance.us).
+The drop-down information is pulled from the Binance APIs (https://api.binance.us) and has been truncated to ten items.
 In addition, the page connects to a websocket.
 The websocket is opened and subscribes to multiple feeds on the client side.
-Additionally, the page includes the ability for signed-in users to save streaming candlestick data to a database.
-The page hosts a candlestick chart for the selected cryptocurrency as well as real-time order book of ask and buy actions in the market
+Additionally, the page includes the ability for signed-in users to save streaming candlestick data to a database (via the Save Stream button).
+The page hosts a candlestick chart for the selected cryptocurrency as well as a real-time order book of ask and buy actions in the market

 ##### Analytics(View)
 `Analytics(View)` class allows users to watch 24 hour ticker data for a selected currency.
 The drop-down changes the streaming feed.
 This page demonstrates the ability to track realtime data.
-The chart on the page shows the last 50 data points receive
+The chart on the page shows the last 50 data points received
 ##### Candle(View)
 The `Candle(View)` class allows user to reload saved candlestick price data and have it run through a simple candlestick pattern recognition set of algorithms.

 #### urls.py
 The `urls.py` code sets up the routing for pages and services that support the application.
-As we can see in the files both view and services are provided.
+As we can see in the file both views and services are provided.
 The services are generally designed to be used by Javascript code running on the client.
 ```python
 app_name = "markets"